Hsgngr/Split-Flap-Display/Devlog.md

 otherwise the changes might not work.

-[TODO]There should be a better way to upload both of these changes without rebooting twice.
+[DONE]There should be a better way to upload both of these changes without rebooting twice.
+(Answer there is none.)

 [TODO] Check why Time is not working.
 (Also Date mode.)
 [TODO] Add to the Diagnosis, what the Display thinks that it shows.
 It can help us to debug.